-Online advertising is a relatively recent addition to the CRA’s rule book, and it’s also one of the simplest types of advertising to claim.
+Online advertising in Canada is one of the more recent additions to the CRA’s rule book, and it’s also one of the simplest types of advertising to claim.
 Online advertising includes banner ads on websites, paid search results, and even your website registration and hosting fees.

-Section 19 of the Canadian Income Tax Act stipulates that expenses paid to advertise in non-Canadian print or broadcast publications are not deductible.
-In 1996, the government decided that online publications do not fall under the definition of a print or broadcast publication and are therefore not subject to the restrictions.
+Section 19 of the Canadian Income Tax Act stipulates that expenses paid to advertise in non-Canadian print or broadcast publications aren’t deductible.
+In 1996, the government decided that online publications don’t fall under the definition of a print or broadcast publication and are therefore not subject to the restrictions.

-Partly because of this loophole, all online advertising remains fully deductible as of 2017.
-Websites are usually not regionally specific and can be accessed by anyone at any time, and because of that, you can advertise on an internationally-owned website and still deduct the expense.
+Partly because of this loophole, all online advertising remains fully deductible.
+Websites typically aren’t regionally specific and can be accessed by anyone at any time, and because of that, you can advertise on an internationally owned website and still deduct the expense.

-Any advertising that you do on TV or on the radio is defined as broadcast advertising.
+Any of your advertising on TV or on the radio is defined as broadcast advertising.
 Since most broadcast mediums are location-specific, this type of advertising is only fully deductible if your ad is on a Canadian network or a Canadian-based radio station.
-If you choose to advertise with an international broadcast company, those expenses are not deductible.
+If you choose to advertise with an international broadcast company, those expenses aren’t deductible.
 This restriction applies even if your advertisement still targets a Canadian audience.
-For example, if you run the same ad for your Canadian retail chain on a Canadian TV network and an American TV network, you can only deduct the amount that you paid to the Canadian network.
+For example, if you run the same ad for your Canadian retail chain on a Canadian TV network and an American TV network, you can only deduct the amount you pay to the Canadian network.

-Advertising in periodicals may be deductible, depending on the overall content type of the publication.
-The CRA defines a periodical as any printed publication that is issued on a recurring basis, such as newspapers, magazines, and journals.
+Advertising in periodicals may be deductible, but it depends on the overall content type of the publication.
+The CRA defines a periodical as any printed publication that’s issued on a recurring basis, such as newspapers, magazines, and journals.

-According to CRA guidelines, advertising expenses in periodicals are fully deductible, as long as the publication that you are advertising in is composed of at least 80 percent original editorial content.
+According to CRA guidelines, advertising expenses in periodicals are fully deductible, as long as the publication you’re advertising in is composed of at least 80% original editorial content.
 Editorial content simply refers to any content that is not sponsored or based on advertising.
 For example, a newspaper falls into this category, but a magazine that primarily consists of adverts does not meet this criteria.

-If the publication contains less than 80 percent original editorial content, you can claim 50 percent of the cost of your advertisements.
+If the publication contains less than 80% original editorial content, you can claim 50% of the cost of your advertisements.
 Fashion magazines with a high percentage of branded content are types of publications that may fall into this category.

 These deductions only apply to advertisements that are aimed at a Canadian audience and distributed by a Canadian media company.
-As is the case with broadcast marketing, even if your ads are targeted at Canadian consumers, if they appear in an international publication, they are not eligible for deductions.
+As is the case with broadcast marketing, your ads aren’t eligible for deductions if they appear in an international publication, even if it’s targeted at Canadian consumers.

-If you organize an event for the public, like a customer appreciation event, that also counts as advertising.
-Sponsorship of local sports teams and even branded charitable donations can be claimed as advertising, but the materials and events need to be directly tied to your brand and logo in ways that could conceivably bring more awareness of your brand to the public.
+If you organize an event for the public, such as a customer appreciation event, that also counts as advertising.
+Sponsorship of local sports teams and even branded charitable donations can be claimed as advertising, but the materials and events must be directly tied to your brand and logo in ways that can conceivably bring more awareness of your brand to the public.

 When you purchase advertising, it’s not just the cost of the space that you might claim.
 You can also claim any expenses that you pay to an independent marketing professional.
 The same goes for the cost of securing trademarks and copyrights.

-If you are a Canadian small business owner aiming products or services at a Canadian market, consider keeping your advertising costs local whenever you can.
-Keep detailed records off all advertising and promotional costs, and calculate potential deductions before you lock in to a particular marketing plan.
+If you’re a Canadian small business owner aiming products or services at a Canadian market, consider keeping your advertising costs local whenever you can.
+Keep detailed records of all advertising and promotional costs with an efficient accounting software program, and calculate potential deductions before you lock in to a particular marketing plan.